 While medical records can’t tell the stories that patients with Alzheimer’s deserve, home care and hospice professionals can.
-This Alzheimer’s & Brain Awareness Month, you can better honor those lost in dementia symptoms by practicing person-centered care to make the transition more comfortable for everyone involved in the care process.
+Here’s how you can better honor those lost in dementia symptoms by practicing person-centered care to make the transition more comfortable for everyone involved in the care process.

 Home care and hospice professionals share a very special bond with patients who have been diagnosed with dementia and related disorders.
 The list of diseases that cause cognitive impairment is immense, and the impact on the patients and their loved ones who suffer from the effects can be heartbreaking.

 To lose a memory is to have a piece of time stolen.
 The resulting anxiety and agitation that patients with dementia symptoms experience is unlike any other process.
 As healthcare providers, we watch this process in a state of awe and wonder, always thinking of what we can do to make things easier, less uncomfortable, and generally give a sense of peace to everyone involved in the care process.
-It is a gift to be able to care for these individuals, and they are especially remembered this month, during Alzheimer’s & Brain Awareness Month.
+It is a gift to be able to care for these individuals.

 Remembering the “Watch Room”